Costa Rica vs Nicaragua: A must-read comparison for travelers

 2. Costa Rica vs Nicaragua: Safety First

 Both Nicaragua and Costa Rica are quite safe destinations, especially when one uses some travel sense.
 The violent crime rates in both nations are less than many North American states and cities.
-And they are even significantly lower in Nicaragua than in Costa Rica.
+And they are even significantly lower in Nicaragua than in Costa Rica (According to Wikipedia, Nicaragua actually has the lowest violent crime rate in all Central America).
 The tension between this safe reality on the ground and the misperception of danger online makes Nicaragua a hidden gem – a Costa Rica as experienced by its early discoverers – ready to be found by those willing to stretch beyond the powerful confines of group thought.
 A bit of history helps uncover some of the layers.

 Nicaragua has had a troubled history with the United States government ever since the U.S.-appointed dictator who ruled Nicaragua for 40 years was overthrown in 1979.
 Media and public perceptions thus sensationalize any danger or unrest in the country.
 Although the political tensions subsided in 1989, it took 15 years for the first tourists to begin visiting.
 More recently, social unrest in areas far removed from the country’s prime Pacific tourism beaches led to a media frenzy in North America.
 This led to fewer tourists, creating an even better situation for travelers seeking pristine beaches and authentic natural and cultural vacations: fewer travelers, better value and local hosts as grateful as ever to show off their peaceful and beautiful land and culture.